Roof Slope Factor:

 How to Find The Area of a Sloped Roof

-Using the roof pitch and the footprint of the building:
+Using the Roof Slope and the Footprint of the Building

 Determine the area of the roof’s footprint, which is the area covered by the roof regardless of slope (or the apparent area of the roof when you look straight down at it, like from a satellite).
 Google Earth makes this pretty easy, but you can also simply measure the dimensions of the building on the ground and figure out the area that way.
 (See here for help using Google Earth.)
 Don't forget to take into account overhanging eaves or any other areas where the roof extends beyond the exterior walls of the building.
 You will also need to increase your total footprint area to include any areas where one roof section overhangs another roof section.

-Determine the slope, or pitch, of the roof.
+Determine the slope (commonly called the “pitch”, although slope and pitch are not actually the same thing) of the roof.
 Please note that all of these calculations work the same whether you are using inches or centimeters.
 You just have to plug the numbers in.
-A roof that rises 10 cm for every 30 cm of horizontal span (the horizontal span is called the run) has the same slope as a roof that rises 4 inches for every 12 inches of run.
+A roof that rises 10 cm for every 30 cm of horizontal distance (the horizontal distance is called the run) has the same slope as a roof that rises 4 inches for every 12 inches of run.

-There are also a number of smartphone apps that you can use to find your roof pitch, if you have a clear view of a gable end on the building.
+There are also a number of smartphone apps that you can use to find the slope of your roof, if you have a clear view of a gable end on the building.
 These can be acceptably accurate sometimes.
 You don't have to get up on the roof or go to the attic to use these.
 Go search your app store for "roof pitch" apps.
 You'll see.

 Once you have the slope of the roof, you can consider yourself in possession of the lengths of the a and b sides of a right triangle.
 Now you need to pull out your trusty Pythagorean Theorem and figure out the length of the hypotenuse.
-(A convenient calculator can be found at https://web2.0calc.com/).
-As I’m sure you remember, a² + b² = c².
-So, if your slope is 6/12,
+A convenient calculator can be found at web2.0calc.com.

 6² + 12² = c²